The Ultimate 2021 Leather Sofa Guide

 In general, full grain is considered to be rarer and more expensive, followed by top grain, and then genuine leather.
 However, to fully understand the distinction, we have summarised the information for you to read on below.

 Full Grain Leather Sofa

 Full grain leather comes from the top layer of the hide and is considered to be of the highest quality.
-It is durable and aesthetically exquisite from the visible natural grains.
-The high cost of the leather is also attributable to difficulties in obtaining flawless hide (cows accumulate scars in their lifetimes), as well the difficulty in craftsmanship.
+It is durable and aesthetically exquisite with visible natural grains.
+The high cost of the leather is also attributable to difficulties in obtaining flawless hide (livestock can accumulate scars in their lifetimes), as well the difficulty in craftsmanship.

 Full grain leather has 3 main attractions.
 Firstly, it is extremely durable as most of the toughest fibres are in the top layer.
-Secondly, it retains the natural grains which tell a story in its imperfections and marks.
+Secondly, the natural leather grains are retained.
 Lastly, when full grain leather ages, it burnishes and beautifies by developing a pleasing patina.
-Patina are spots of sheen and shine that is a result of the leather absorbing traces of life around it — water, moisture, dirt, sunlight, or even natural body oils.
+Patina are spots of sheen and shine that are a result of the leather absorbing natural elements around it — water, moisture, dirt, sunlight, or even natural body oils.
 Just like how Grandpa’s old leather briefcase bears the marks of many stories.
 If you want leather that ages nicely, full grain leather is for you.